-Waterfalls commonly form where water rushes down steep hillsides in upland areas.
-They are typical of the upper valley, but can be found in the rivers lower courses.
-The height and number of waterfalls along a stream or river depends upon the type of rocks that are being eroded by the water.
-This typically occurs in areas where alternating bands of bed rock, made up of varying levels of resistance, form the bedrock.
-Some types of rocks (shale, for example) wear away more easily than others (such as sandstone or limestone).
+Waterfalls commonly form when water rushes down steep hillsides in upland areas.
+They are typical of the upper valley but can be found in the river’s lower courses.
+The height and number of waterfalls along a stream or river depend upon the type of rocks that are being eroded by the water.
+This typically occurs in areas where alternating rock bands, made up of soft and hard rock, form the bedrock.
+Some types of rocks (shale, for example) wear away more quickly than others (such as sandstone or limestone).

 The video below shows an overhang beneath Summerhill Force waterfall, Bowlees, Teesdale.

-An example of a waterfall formed in this way is High Force on the River Tees.
+Another example of a waterfall is High Force on the River Tees.
 At 22 metres, it is the tallest waterfall in England.
 The River Tees tumbles over the Whin Sill, a layer of a hard rock called dolerite, which is known locally as whinstone.
 This resistant rock lies on top of softer sandstone, shale and limestone.
 The retreating waterfall has created a gorge 500m long.

-Below is a video featuring Skógafoss which is a waterfall situated on the Skógá River in the south of Iceland at the cliffs of the former coastline.
+Below is a video featuring Skógafoss, a waterfall situated on the Skógá River in the south of Iceland at the cliffs of the former coastline.

 A gorge can be formed as a waterfall retreats up a valley.
 This happens when a river flows over a band of hard rock that lies over the top of the softer, less resistant rock.
 The river erodes the softer rock faster, through hydraulic action and abrasion.
 This erosion leads to the undercutting of the softer rock.
 Over time an overhang of hard rock forms.
 Eventually, the overhang collapses as it cannot support itself.
 This process repeats causing the waterfall to retreat upstream, leaving behind a steep and narrow gorge.